(A) Application for course approvals.

 (e) That portion of any offering devoted to meals or other refreshment, or

 (C) Up to fifty per cent of an individual's continuing education requirement within a continuing education cycle may be granted for participation, other than as a student in appraisal education processes and programs.
 Activities for which credit may be granted are teaching, program development, authorship of textbooks or similar activities that are determined to be equivalent to obtaining continuing education.
 Credit for instructing any given course or seminar can only be awarded once during a continuing education cycle.
+An instructor who has successfully completed the seven hour instructor recertification course and any required examination can use this course to satisfy the continuing education requirements found in paragraph (B) of rule 1301:11-7-01 of the Administrative Code.
+Credit may be granted only if the instructor recertification course is completed in the individual's continuing education cycle.

 (D) Each course provider shall notify the division of real estate in writing, at least ten days in advance of the addition of an offering date for an approved course, or change in an offering date for an approved course, and notify the division in writing at least three days in advance of all course changes including location(s), time(s), instructor(s), or change(s) in course content.